syncfusion-content/windowsforms-docs/WindowsForms/HTMLUI/FAQ/How-To-Toggle-the-Visibility-Of-an-HTML-Element-In.md

 ---
 layout: post
-title: How-To-Toggle-the-Visibility-Of-an-HTML-Element-In | Windows Forms | Syncfusion
+title: How-To-Toggle-the-Visibility-Of-an-HTML-Element-In | WindowsForms | Syncfusion
 description: how to toggle the visibility of an html element in the htmlui control at run-time?
-platform: windowsforms
+platform: WindowsForms
 control: HTML UI
 documentation: ug
 ---